iipeace/guider/README.md

 =======

 ```
-Input command as bellow to make guider lighter
+Input command as bellow to make guider lighter and faster
 $ make

-Then bytecode object and library are created
+Then bytecode object (guider.pyc) and library (libguider.so) are created
-bytecode object (guider.pyc) is able to be launched by guider script
+those are able to be used by launcher (guider)
 ```